Canterbury Walking Tour

 Canterbury, United Kingdom

-Roamee Pro, also known as Roamee, offers a free self-guided Canterbury walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Canterbury walking tour with audio narration.
 Use it to explore Canterbury Cathedral, St Augustine's Abbey, The Canterbury Tales attraction, plus hidden gems like Greyfriars Chapel and The Dane John Gardens without booking a group tour.

-This Canterbury walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Canterbury.
+This Canterbury walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Canterbury.
 Start with Canterbury Cathedral and St Augustine's Abbey, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest